 Now after just a smidge of research, Manuel Antonio became stop one of our trip.
-There was a national park AND beaches, which was what I was wanting out of this trip.
+Why, you ask?
+Because there are SO MANY things to do in Manuel Antonio.
+There is a national park AND beaches, which was what I was wanting out of this trip.
 And our sloth sighting chances were at basically at a 99/100 if we stayed here so… done deal really.

 If you’re like me and want a great combination of nature, adventure, relaxation, cute animals, and good food/drink, you’re going to want to keep reading this Manuel Antonio travel guide.
 I’ll break this Manuel Antonio travel guide into multiple categories as well as my top tips for the area in general.
 There really is something for everyone on this list.
 Here’s the breakdown of what you’re about to read:

 - Favorite beaches